material-components/material-components-ios/contributing/checklist.md

 Conforming to NSCoding is necessary for Interface Builder support in views and could be used to serialize non-view classes.
-Prefer to implement [NSSecureCoding] (https://developer.apple.com/documentation/foundation/nssecurecoding).
+Prefer to implement [NSSecureCoding](https://developer.apple.com/documentation/foundation/nssecurecoding).
 If your superclass only support NSCoding, that is sufficient.

 Tip: write a unit test for this.